- Things to Do

 Todays blog is from Michaela Schell, Grand Forks blogger and business woman.

-Grand Forks is extremely lucky to have a symphony orchestra in our community.
 Not many communities our size showcase such amazing musical talent and performances.
 If you are looking for an evening celebrating the arts, attending a Greater Grand Forks Symphony Orchestra concert is an excellent pick.

 GGFSO is a community orchestra that began in 1908.
 With the mission to improve lives in Grand Forks and its region, it continues to feature local and regional musicians in performances of classical and modern symphonic music.